martindevans/martindevans.me/_posts/2016-01-04-2015-Retrospective.md

 ### Mod API overhaul

-Right at the end of last year I removed mod sandboxing.
+Right at the end of 2014 I removed mod sandboxing.
 This was for a variety of reasons which you can [read about here](http://martindevans.me/heist-game/2014/12/22/Sandboxing-Is-Dead-Long-Live-Sandboxing/).
 Sandboxing the mods put a *lot* of limits on how I could write the API (this was one of the reasons for removing it) and so as I have worked on all these other things I have refactored and redesigned almost the entire API.
 The end result is a *far* nicer modding API which makes writing mods far more pleasant.

 ### Epimetheus